William Contreras Player Props: Brewers vs. Rockies

 William Contreras At The Plate

-- Among the qualifying hitters in baseball, he ranks 32nd in batting average, 41st in on-base percentage, and 63rd in slugging.
+- Among the qualified hitters in MLB action, he ranks 25th in batting average, 35th in on-base percentage, and 59th in slugging.

-- Contreras has picked up an RBI in 34.4% of his games this year, with more than one RBI in 12.9% of his games.
-He has also plated three or more runs in three contests.
+- In 35.1% of his games this year, Contreras has picked up at least one RBI.
+In 13 of those games (13.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

-- He has scored in 39 games this season (41.9%), including multiple runs in nine games.
+- He has scored in 42.6% of his games this season, with two or more runs scored in 10.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.